SamyMasadi/shape-toolbox/README.md

 ```

 ## How to Run
-In a terminal, cd to the "bin" directory (or the directory containing compiled .class files).
+In a terminal, cd to the "bin" directory.
 Enter the following to start the program:
 ```
 java ShapeToolbox
 ```